Jeff Bridich steps down as general manager of Rockies

 Arenado, an eight-time Gold Glove winner and five-time All-Star, was traded to the St. Louis Cardinals on Feb.
 1 for Austin Gomber and four minor leaguers in a deal that was criticized across the baseball community.
 As part of the trade, the Rockies agreed to pay St. Louis $51 million of the $199 million remaining on Arenado’s contract at the time.
 Arenado’s contract was amended after he was traded.

-The trade of Arenado drew the ire of Rockies fans, with hashtags such as “#RockiesBoycott” and “#FireBridich” popping up on social media.
-Bridich also dealt Troy Tulowitzki — another fan favorite — to Toronto in 2015 for a package of players that included Jose Reyes.
+The trade of Arenado drew the ire of Rockies fans, with hashtags such as ”(hash)RockiesBoycott” and ”(hash)FireBridich” popping up on social media.
+Bridich also dealt Troy Tulowitzki – another fan favorite – to Toronto in 2015 for a package of players that included Jose Reyes.

 Bridich’s signings over the years have included Daniel Murphy and Ian Desmond, along with relievers such as Bryan Shaw and Wade Davis.